qahramantaha/EventFlow/README.md

 IDEA PICKED - Party App
-Create a party app lets people hosting the venues & djs and book them,add friends to invite or set it to either public or private
+Create a party app lets people hosting the venues & djs and book them, add friends to invite or set it to either public or private